 19. Alternative Retirement Plan (ARP): Beginning July 1, 1991, certain members employed by higher education may elect participation in the ARP, a defined contribution plan, rather than in ERB.
 If this election is not made at the time of initial hire, the employee remains a member of the ERB defined benefit plan permanently.
 No benefits are paid to ARP members from the ERB defined benefit plan.
-Also as discussed in the section on Employer Contributions above, the employer of an ARP member makes a contribution of 3.00% of the member's salary to ERB.
+Also as discussed in the section on Employer Contributions above, the employer of an ARP member makes a contribution of 3.00% (3.25% for FY2020 and later) of the member's salary to ERB.